-Discover works created by and places dedicated to Leonardo da Vinci in the Lombard capital.
+Discover works created by Leonardo da Vinci and places dedicated to him in the capital of Lombardy.

-Thanks to a slew of gourmet restaurants, clever museums, creative spaces and lively events, Milan grows more splendid by the day.
+Thanks to an abundance of gourmet restaurants, clever museums, creative spaces, and lively events, Milan grows more splendid by the day.
 Hidden gems that had seemed lost forever have been brought to light much to the pleasure of locals and visitors alike.
-Among these, many of them bear the signature of or recall the presence of Leonardo da Vinci.
-During the 18 years the Renaissance genius spent in Milan, he enriched the city with his art and other projects, some of which are more known than others.
+Among these, many of them are thanks to the presence of Leonardo da Vinci.
+During his 18 years spent in Milan, the Renaissance genius enriched the city with his art and other projects.

 Here are six places in Milan where you can discover the genius of Leonardo da Vinci.

 1. The Last Supper in Santa Maria delle Grazie

 There’s plenty written about Leonardo da Vinci’s The Last Supper, a work commissioned by Ludovico Sforza.
 The Duke of Milan, Sforza wanted to decorate the church of Santa Maria delle Grazie in honor of his family.
 Not only is The Last Supper one of the world’s most famous artworks, but it is also one of the most fascinating and mysterious.
 From the imaginative theories of Dan Brown to the story of its complicated restoration, the painting attracts millions of tourists every year who try to grasp all its secrets while admiring its beauty.
 This masterpiece is one of the best UNESCO Sites in Italy.